BrightDV/BoxBox/README.md

 - Get the latest stories of your favorite driver and his ranking, even without any Internet connection*. \
 If you want, you can know where he is born and other personal info (not very useful though)…
 - In-app reader for all the editorial articles, with markdown!
+- Watch all the latest videos with a dedicated tab and a swipe-up!
 - Enjoy the app even at night with dark mode.
 - Link to the highlights on YouTube of the qualifications and the race. (or even the sprint…)
 - Wait till the next race with a countdown.